Nephrology Conference Schedule - MedHub

 Teaching Rounds: weekly - UWMC, HMC, VA

-Will alternate between a fellow review for the resident and student, and an in-depth review done in conjunction with one of the staff.
-Fellows will present a case-based discussion of a pertinent medical subject, such as acute renal failure, vascular access, hematuria, proteinuria, uremia, etc.
+Teaching Rounds alternate between a fellow review for the resident and student, and an in-depth review done in conjunction with staff.
+Fellows will present a case-based discussion of a pertinent medical subject, such as acute kidney failure, vascular access, hematuria, proteinuria, uremia, etc.